hamedkalhor76/Django-Shop-App/README.md

 For to implement this project you must create a virtual environment on this project

-And install all the requirements through the requirements file whit this command: pip install -r requirements.txt
+And install all the requirements through the requirements file with this command: pip install -r requirements.txt

 Images project: